+8. Revamp Your Social Media Strategy

-All of these social platforms reward consistency and frequency.
+All of these social platforms reward consistency and high quality content and stories.
 Don’t sell sell sell.
 Use each platform the way they are intended.
 You can sell, but make sure it’s in combination with something interesting or normal conversation.
 Instead of “watch our video”, ask a question, start a conversation, or say something intriguing that begs a click/view.

 9. How To Release an Album Like A Label